zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 1. Persona

 Defines who the AI should be, including its role, expertise, or perspective (e.g., teacher, software engineer, lawyer, copywriter).
-A clear persona helps shape the knowledge, vocabulary, and approach used in the response. click the "💡 Example" drop down bellow
+A clear persona helps shape the knowledge, vocabulary, and approach used in the response. click the "💡 Example" drop down bellow to see an example Persona section for this prompt

 <details>